SEA SS · Age 20 · AAA Tacoma March 21, 2026

 Variable to Watch

-✓ You're in.
-Weekly CUP updates on the way.
+✓ You’re in.